ISAITB/docs-services/source/messaging/index.rst

     #.
 The configuration from the side of the test bed (e.g. fixed values from the test case or values provided by the user for the system under test)
        are sent to the messaging service.
     #.
 The messaging service processes the received configuration and optionally generates configuration values to return to the test session.
     #.
 Any generated configuration from the messaging service is presented to the user.
-This is also available in the test session context for use
+This is also stored in the test session context for use
        in test case steps.
     #.
 The user can now start the test session.